package terminals

 The definition for any

-that is of a type "medical_terminal".The definition for any
+Terminalthat is of a type "medical_terminal".The definition for any

-that is of a type "medical_terminal".
+Terminalthat is of a type "medical_terminal".
 This includes the functionality of the formal medical terminals and some of the cavern crystals.
-Do not confuse the game's internal "medical_terminal" object category and the actualmedical_terminal
+Do not confuse the game's internal "medical_terminal" object category and the actualmedical_terminalobject (529). - class OrderTerminalDefinition extends TerminalDefinition

 The definition for any

-from which specifications can be altered.The definition for any
+Terminalfrom which specifications can be altered.The definition for any

-.
+Terminalfrom which specifications can be altered.
+These specification alternations involve three classifications: the exchange of denominations of in-game hardware, i.e.,Equipment, the modification of lists of personal statistics, e.g.,Certifications, and saving and loading of preset configurations, i.e.,Loadouts.
 This hardware is organized as "stock," occasionally supplemented.
 Terminals have tabs (visually) that are organized by different stock (internally) that determines the behavior available from that tab and what stock can be drawn or returned.

 - trait ProximityDefinition extends AnyRef